matterhorn-chat/matterhorn/README.md

 default binding of `C-s`.
 Use the default binding of `C-c` to cancel these operations.

+To enable spell-checking in the message editor, install Aspell and set `enableAspell` to `True` on your configuration.
+To override Aspell's choice of master dictionary, set the `aspellDictionary` option to the name of the dictionary you'd like to use.

 # Features

 * Channel creation, deletion, and membership management commands